binarylinuxx/hyprsettings/README.md

 Any help and support would be appreciated.

 # Maintaining
-If you would like to share info that you've become a Maintainer or ask questions about the project, here are ways to contact me:
+If you would like to share info that you've become a Maintainer and leave yourself in Credits tab, or ask questions about the project, here are ways to contact me:

 [My Gmail](mailto:nrw58886@gmail.com)
 [Telegram](https://t.me/Binarnik_Linux)